 The outbreak of the coronavirus, also known as COVID-19, continues to impact worldwide economic activity.
 The extent to which the coronavirus may impact the Corporation's business activities will depend on future developments, such as the ultimate geographic spread of the disease, duration of the outbreak, travel restrictions, business disruptions, and the effectiveness of actions taken in Canada and other countries to contain and treat the disease.
-These events are highly uncertain and, as such, the Corporation cannot determine their long-term financial impact at this time.
-Federal, provincial and local governments have issued public health orders in response to COVID 19, which may cause some delay in the Corporation's operations and its ability to obtain the required financing for its going concern.
-The Corporation has taken measures that have allowed the Corporation continue operations including its drilling program.
+These events are highly uncertain, and as such, the Corporation cannot determine their long-term financial impact at this time.
+Federal, provincial and local governments have issued public health orders in response to COVID-19, which may cause some delay in the Corporation's operations.